Bhashini-IITJ/visualTranslation/README.md

 ```
 where "bbox" are top-left and bottom-right coordinate

+2. For the purpose of running inference on the VT Real dataset, you can use the json files we provide in the [Real Dataset](#real-dataset) section

-2. If you are using the --hin_eng option, then change the path of model in parameter 'checkpoint' in cfg.py files
+3. If you are using the --hin_eng option, then change the path of model in parameter 'checkpoint' in cfg.py files
 # Dataset generation
 The dataset generation script is designed for ImageMagick v6 but can also work with ImageMagick v7, although you may encounter several warnings.
 The dataset can be generated for either English-to-Hindi (eng-hin) or Hindi-to-English (hin-eng) translations.